ZyadMohamed1/Colon-Cancer-DS/README.md

 ### Introduction

-This project detect wether the patient has colon cancer or not by training the patient on models to detect the result of this test
+This project detect whether the patient has colon cancer or not by training the patient on models to detect the result of this test
-Dealing with two excel files containing the genes and the data of this patient.
+Dealing with excel files containing the genes and the data of this patient.

 ### ToolKit Used:
 * Java